 Glossary of nursing and midwifery terms

-Various terms are used by The Nursing and Midwifery Board of Ireland (NMBI) in standards, requirements and guidelines published on this website and in documents we produce.
-This glossary briefly explains these terms.
+We use various terms in the standards, requirements and guidelines published on this website and in documents we produce.
+This glossary briefly explains some of these terms.

 Use this A-Z list to go to a word or term:

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Being answerable for one’s judgements, actions, and omissions as they relate to professional practice, incorporating maintaining competency, and upholding the values of the profession.

 An action plan is a plan drawn up by the Preceptor, the undergraduate / postgraduate student and the Verifier to facilitate and monitor the achievement of competence.
 It is initiated if necessary at the intermediate meeting if problem areas are identified.

 Sometimes called a 'living will', an advance health care directive is a written statement of a person's wishes and preferences regarding their future health care.
 If a person has concerns that they might lose their ability to make decisions due to a loss of capacity, they make a written statement at a time when they are still capable of doing so.

 Advanced practice relates to registered nurses and registered midwives who engage in continuing professional development and clinical supervision; and who practice at an advanced level as independent, autonomous, and expert practitioners.
 These registered nurses and midwives work within an agreed scope of practice and must meet the Board’s established criteria to register as an Advanced Nurse Practitioner (RANP) or Advanced Midwife Practitioner (RAMP).